DeJayDev/kratos/backups/README.md

 # Backups

-We store our compressed (and if possible, encrypted) backups on [Backblaze B2](https://www.backblaze.com/cloud-storage).
+We store our compressed (and if possible, encrypted) backups on [Cloudflare R2](https://www.cloudflare.com/developer-platform/products/r2/).
 All tools here are compatible with with any provider that has an S3 compatible API.

 ## Databases